ISOKO ASSOCIATION OF NORTHERN CALIFORNIA

 BRIEF HISTORY OF IANC

-You are an Isoko person by birth, marriage and by association.
-The year was 2000 in the city of Richmond, California.
-The family of Rev. Dr. Moses and Rev. Mrs. Beatrice Ekpebe; Bishop Dr. Johnson and Rev. Mrs. Charity Ejomah; Mr. Kingsley and Mrs. Eru Okumo and that of Mr. Sylvester and Mrs. Becky Ogbaudu talked about the need to form a fellowship of Isoko sons and daughters in the Bay Area.
-Amongst the main reasons for our existence are; closer relationship and moral support.
-We just want to be friend who stick closer than a brother according to Proverbs 18:24 “There is a friend who sticks closer than a brother.”
-We are indeed a bunch friends who sticks closer than brothers.
+You are an Isoko person by birth, marriage, and association.
+In 2000, in Richmond, California, the families of Rev. Dr. Moses and Rev. Mrs. Beatrice Ekpebe, Bishop Dr. Johnson and Rev. Mrs. Charity Ejomah, Mr. Kingsley and Mrs. Eru Okumo, and Mr. Sylvester and Mrs. Becky Ogbaudu discussed the need to form a fellowship for Isoko sons and daughters in the Bay Area.
+Our fellowship’s main purposes are fostering closer relationships and providing moral support.
+We aspire to embody the spirit of Proverbs 18:24: “There is a friend who sticks closer than a brother.”
+We are indeed a group of friends who stick closer than brothers.

 Our first meeting was at the home of the senior person Rev. Dr. Ekpebe who seems to be a natural leader of the group.
 At the time, he was the only one who owns a home whose house was big enough to accommodate our gathering.
 At the second fellowship, we decided to name our leaders.
 Dr. Moses Ekpebe was the first President and Mr. Sylvester Ogbaudu was selected the first Secretary.
 We did potluck style of food and the Ekpebe family was so welcoming.